wangkx/Ingress-Configuration-1/Ingress-basic.md

 In the following example, traffic to EXTERNAL_IP is routed to the service named eclwatch.
 Traffic to EXTERNAL_IP/static is routed to the service named eclwatch for static assets.

-Create a file named route-ingress.yaml and copy in the following example YAML:
+Create a file named ingress-route.yaml and copy in the following example:

 ```YAML
 apiVersion: networking.k8s.io/v1